7.62x39 vs. 300 Blackout: Intermediate .30 Caliber Cartridges Collide

 - Supersonic and subsonic ammo needed to be available and functional

-300 BLK ammo can be broken down into two different bullet weights, 220 grain subsonic and 110 to 125 grain supersonic.
+300 BLK bullets can be assigned to one of two weight categories, 200-220 grain subsonic, and 110 to 147 grain supersonic.

 These two popular loadings really illustrate the versatility of 300 Blackout ammo.
 With a simple magazine change, a shooter can switch from supersonic ammunition and long-range engagements to subsonic ammunition for short range combat.
+Better yet, the 300 BLK was designed specifically to undergo full powder burn when being fired in a 9” barrel (preferably with a suppressor/silencer).

 A Brief History of 7.62x39